Interfaith and Community Service Campus Challenge

 We have an opportunity to showcase and build upon Houghton’s history of faith and service as well as learn from and be challenged by how other colleges are pursuing these goals.
 Get involved with Journey’s End Tutoring, set up a service day, research the challenges and opportunities within the refugee community in Buffalo, have conversations about interfaith and community service, spread the word, and put faith into action.

 It all began in the fall of 2004 when eight students chose to come to Buffalo each Saturday during the semester to tutor Somali Bantu immigrant children who had recently arrived in Buffalo from refugee camps in Kenya.
-Dr. Andy Gallman, the professor teaching the linguistics course in which the Houghton students were enrolled, worked with Journey’s End Refugee Services (JERS) to organize the placements and arrange for the college to provide transportation.
+A former Houghton professor teaching the linguistics course in which the students were enrolled, worked with Journey’s End Refugee Services (JERS) to organize the placements and arrange for the college to provide transportation.
 When the course ended, seven of the eight students decided to continue the tutoring during the spring semester and invite a few friends to join them.
 More than twenty-five student tutors made the weekly trip during the spring 2005 semester.

 The success of the tutoring effort has continued and expanded.
 In fall 2011, 90 students were involved in the Saturday Journey’s End Tutoring program which required one school bus and two large vans each Saturday.